foxdonut/meiosis/tutorial/lessons/04-streams-react.md

 > If you already know about streams and are comfortable with them, great.
 But, if you have glanced at streams elsewhere and found them overly complicated, **please forget all of that** because the streams that we use here are very simple.
-In fact, we only use one stream and only two stream operators, `map` and `scan`, and only to set up the Meiosis pattern at the starting point of the application.
+In fact, we only use two stream operators, `map` and `scan`, and only to set up the Meiosis pattern at the starting point of the application.

 A stream is a **sequence of values**, similar to an array.
 Over time, you can send values onto a stream.
 You can also have functions that get called every time a value arrives on the stream.